open-devops-repo/jenkins-plugins-collection/README.md

     # (downloads and later removes all plugins -
     #  so it can take a while depending on your internet connection)
     cat plugins-latest.txt | docker run --rm -i jenkins/jenkins:2.289 /usr/local/bin/install-plugins.sh

     # then take the version numbers of the from the actually used plugins
     # from the end of the output in section "Installed plugins:"
-    # and use them as version numbers in
+    # and use them as version numbers in "plugins.txt"
-    #
-    # plugins.txt

     # safe cleanup
     docker system prune
     # or full cleanup (delete all local docker images)
     docker system prune -a --volumes